-A. The School of Education does not offer institutional scholarship for international students.
+A. The Johns Hopkins School of Education does not offer institutional scholarships for international students.
 International students are encouraged to research and apply for external scholarships.
 Below is a short list of external scholarship organizations and services that have been used by students in the past:

 Note: This list is not exhaustive and is meant to provide a starting point for your research.
 No endorsement by JHU SOE is intended or implied.